On a generalised form of subjective probability

 {\bf Definition 2: Continuous reference set of events}

 Let $V$ be a random variable that must take a value in the interval $\Lambda=(0,1)$.
-It will be assumed that for any given three subsets $\Lambda(1)$, $\Lambda(2)$ and $\Lambda(3)$ of the interval $(0,1)$ that have the same total length, the following is true:
+It will be assumed that if $\Lambda(1)$, $\Lambda(2)$ and $\Lambda(3)$ are three subsets of the interval $(0,1)$ that have the same total length, then the following is true: